By

 |

-Medical alarms come in the form of a wearable option, such as a pendant, bracelet, or watch.
-These items are designed to be worn at all times, even in the shower – they are showerproof, and we recommend you always wear them during your shower, so you can reach out for help if you happen to slip.
-There’s a good reason for this: according to the CDC, over 81% of injuries sustained in the bathroom occurred as the result of a fall (this includes everyone over the age of 15 years of age, not just the elderly).
+Medical alarms come in different wearable options, such as a pendant, bracelet, or on a belt clip.
+These items are designed to be worn at all times, even in the shower.
+There’s a good reason for this: according to the CDC, over 81% of injuries sustained in the bathroom occurred as the result of a fall (this includes everyone over the age of 15 years of age, not just seniors).

 If you suffer an emergency, press the button on your medical alert device.
-The devices work across all 50 states to connect you to a Command Center.
-This 24/7/365 Command Center is staffed with professionals who will answer your call and help you determine what assistance you need.
+The devices work across all 50 states to connect you to a trained agent at an emergency Command Center.
+The 24/7/365 Command Center is staffed with professionals who will respond in seconds and help you determine what assistance you need.
 If you need emergency services, they will get them to you right away.
-Then they will get in touch with those on your customized list, which might include family members, neighbors, or friends who can come to your aid in addition to the emergency personnel.
+Then they will get in touch with your personal contacts on your customized list, which might include family members, neighbors, or friends who can come to your aid in addition to emergency personnel.

-This is assuming you can press the button.
+This is assuming you can press the alert button.
 But what if you can’t?
-Fall detection technology works with the use of sensors in the device that measure speed, direction, impact, and movement.
-They can sense when you fall.
-If a fall is sensed, the device will automatically send a call to the Command Center and they will get in touch immediately.
+There is a feature called "fall detection" for just such occurrences.
+Fall detection technology works by using tiny sensors built into the device that measure speed, impact, and lack of movement to sense when falls occur.
+If a fall is sensed, the device will automatically alert the Command Center and they will respond immediately.

-It’s clear that medical alert wireless alarms can be a boon to the safety, security, and peace of mind of the elderly who want to age in place for as long as they can.
-The technology allows them to stay independent, knowing that help is just a button press away.
-But they aren’t the only ones who can benefit from a personal emergency alarm.
-Here are just a few populations out there who can make good use of a panic button alarm.
+It’s clear that medical alert wireless systems can enhance the safety, security, and peace of mind of the elderly who want to age in place for as long as they can.
+This technology allows them to stay independent, knowing that help is just a button press away.
+But they aren’t the only ones who can benefit from a personal emergency alarm!

 College Students

-Personal alarm buttons can make an excellent accessory for those on college campuses.
-Remember, the medical alert watch or pendant calls for help whenever it is needed – it doesn’t have to be help for a senior person.
-It can also work well as a way to get in touch with emergency services for a friend, to stay safe when on campus or in the surrounding area alone, or when you are in a situation that becomes frightening or dangerous.
+Personal alarm buttons can make an excellent safety accessory for those on college campuses.
+It can also work well as a way to get in touch with emergency services for oneself or a friend, to stay safe when on campus or in the surrounding area alone, or when a student is in a situation that becomes frightening or dangerous.

 The National Center for Education Statistics reported that there were about 28,500 criminal incidents against people or property on college campuses in 2018.
 That’s a very good reason to have help at your fingertips.

-For instance, let’s say you’re walking to your vehicle across an empty parking lot at night.
+For instance, let’s say you’re walking to your dorm across an empty lot at night.
 Perhaps you have a whistle with you, attached to your keys.
 But if there is no one around to hear it, there’s no one to come to your aid if you need help.
-A dedicated emergency response solution has a very different effect, as it connects you directly to someone who can hear you and determine what assistance you need.
+A dedicated emergency response solution has a very different effect, as it immediately connects you directly to someone who can hear you and determine what assistance you need.
 You can have the peace of mind that help will come—even if you are unable to communicate for any reason.
+And since Alert1's mobile units have GPS, help can be sent even if a student cannot report their location.

 It’s important to keep in mind that Alert1 doesn’t impose a charge for multiple button pushes or “false alarms.”
-That means that any time you feel as though you need help, you can reach out with no penalties at all.
+That means that any time you feel as though you need help, you can and should reach out.

 Long-Distance Runners